wearetechnative/terraform-aws-organization-backup/README.md

 ### Known (major) limitations

-Currently only tested and developed on cross-account within the same region or single vault setups.
-Cross-account and cross-region combined should be possible as well but needs testing / more work.
+The module is currently tested for all scenarios except cross-region and cross-account combined.
+This probably just works or should be easy to implement.

 ### Requirements